The lighthouse is located on the south-western corner of Acre. It is located over the foundations of the Crusaders Templar fortress.

 Another eastward view from the lighthouse, with the southern walls of Acre, is seen below.
 The church is St. John, and the port of Acre is seen in the right background.
 It is recommended to walk along the walls towards the port.

 The ruins of an Ottoman tower is located across the small bay, at the end of the parking lot.
-There are stairs that lead to a balcony on the top, seen on the right side.
+There are stairs that lead to a balcony on the top, seen on the left side.
 The tower is called Burj El-Kashla, a distortion of the Turkish name Burj al-Qishla (Tower of Barracks).

 The line of rocks that form a breakwater were once the western wall of the Templar fortress.